onthecodepath/iOS-Interview-Questions/README.md

 # Contributing

-**I detected a typo or an incorrect answer to one of your questions**
+**There's a typo / an incorrect answer to one of your questions**

 Great!
-Opening or even making the changes yourself and making a pull request would be greatly appreciated!
+Creating an issue will let me know what changes should be made.
+You can even making the changes yourself and make a pull request which will expedite the process!

 **Requesting questions to be answered and topics**